fvicente/alfersoft.com.ar/_posts/2008-05-23-converting-vs-solution-and-projects-to-makefiles.md

   - makefile
   - visual studio
 comments: true
+excerpt: A python script to convert Microsoft Visual Studio 2005 solution files (\*.sln) and the associated project files (\*.vcproj) into a set of Makefile
 ---
 A python script to convert Microsoft Visual Studio 2005 solution files (\*.sln) and the associated project files (\*.vcproj) into a set of Makefile&#8217;s.